joannakl/learning-open-source/_articles/open-is-an-attitude/opening-your-future.md

 summary: "Articulate your vision or dream of what you want to achieve through participation and leadership in open source, and experiment with expressing your vision in a short format."
 prereq: "Have completed previous modules in this section"
 format: >
-  *   Read and watch videos on this topic
+  *   Read posts this topic

-  *   Complete a thinking/writing assignment
+  *   Complete a coding OR thinking/writing assignment
 materials: "Pencil and paper or a computer-- a way of recording your assigment."
 ---

 * TOC